lioneel96/CryptocurrencyProgram/README.md

 The second version (Programa_v2) incorporates two main changes.
 Replace the Entries for Labels and uses StringVar() class.
 Further, a search directory was added so you can change where the data is stored.

+Both Python codes (for version 1 and version 2) are available (.py files)

 ## Using the program
-The folders have the .exe program.
-You can unzip it and create a direct access for execute it, or simply open that file.
+The folder "dist" have the .exe program.
+You can create a direct access for execute it, or simply open that file.
 Once opened, the procedure is as follows:

   You can load the data pressing "Actualizar valores" button.
 It will take a while (around 20 secs) and then it will display all the values.